The "Streamliner"Historical information:

 Contrast with above.
 This is the seemingly most common MW badge.

 Reprise of a previous photo.
-Similar to the above except in color, the 1954 badge.
+Similar to the above except in color, this is the 1954 badge.

 I purchased a "double" wiring block from thayerrags.com along with several other items to restore this machine.
 I had had the idea of converting it to the portable case wiring as this machine was no longer in its original sewing table.
 This way the foot pedal cord would plug in topside without having to route wiring out from the underside of the machine.
 I had even thought to retain the existing under-bed pigtail if possible.
 It turns out that I had over thought this and gone to WAAAY too much trouble.
 I took the cover off the wiring block: